- Online ServicesPay Fines, Calendars...

 - Do I have to appear in person or speak to a clerk to obtain information about my case?

-No, you can access your case information on this web-site by clicking on the link below or you can call the criminal division number at (530) 406-6705 and access your case information via our telephone automated system.
+You can call the criminal division number at (530) 406-6705 and access your case information via our telephone automated system.
 At the menu option select: “For court dates and appearance information”.
-To search a criminal case via the courts telephone system or web site access, you will need to provide a case number or driver license number and date of birth. (click here)
+To search a criminal case via the courts telephone system, you will need to provide a case number or driver license number and date of birth.

 - What type of information can I get about my case?